gabrieljablonski/dgg-chat-bot/README.md

 ## Extra Features

-This framework being built on top of the `dgg-chat` package, its functionality is exposed through the `chat` attribute of the `DGGChatBot` class.
+As this framework is built on top of the `dgg-chat` package, features are exposed through the `chat` attribute of the `DGGChatBot` class.
 So you can also use decorators to handle different events in chat, like with `chat.on_chat_message()` and `chat.on_user_joined()`.